8fold/site-joshbruce.com/content-root/public/essays-and-editorials/software-development/accessibility/content.md

 I was hooked on accessibility.

-In the years since it’s become easier for developers who don’t require [.Assistive Technologies](ATs) to use them, specifically screen readers.
+In the years since it’s become easier for developers who don’t require ATs to use them, specifically screen readers.
 However, it’s not the same as someone practiced at them who knows workarounds to common implementation patterns that are less than accessible and it’s not common practice among developers (including myself).

-***
+## The Government site

 In 2015, I was working as an agile coach (and the front-end architect) for a Government website.